meta-introspector/gemini-cli/README.md

 This suite provides a comprehensive set of features through its components:

 *   **Core API Access**: Robust, async communication with the Gemini API.
-*   **Tool Usage (MCP)**: Extend Gemini's capabilities by connecting it to external tools and services via the Model Capability Protocol.
+*   **Tool Usage (MCP)**: Extend Gemini's capabilities by connecting it to external tools and services via the Model Context Protocol.
 *   **Persistent Memory**: Equip Gemini with long-term memory using a semantic vector database (LanceDB), enabling context retrieval across sessions.
 *   **Automatic Prompt Enhancement**: Automatically inject relevant memories into prompts.
 *   **Auto-Memory Storage**: Automatically capture key information from conversations into the memory store.